-- Mix Vinaigrette: In a large bowl (large enough to hold vinaigrette and the melon balls) whisk together all the vinaigrette ingredients until well combined.
+- Mix Vinaigrette: In a medium to large bowl (large enough to hold vinaigrette and the melon balls) whisk together all the vinaigrette ingredients until well combined.
 Set aside.

 - Make Melon Balls: Cut the melon in half and scoop out the seeds with spoon.
 Use a melon baller to scoop out little melon balls or use a knife to cut the melon into cubes.
 Put the melon balls into the large bowl with the vinaigrette and gently toss them until the melon is coated with the vinaigrette.